When you’re diagnosed with diabetes, you get access to your very own diabetes healthcare team.

 You’re entitled to see your team at least once a year but you’ll see some of them a lot more than that.
 Your appointments might look a bit different at the moment because of the coronavirus pandemic, but we've got lots of advice on what care to expect at this time.

-Do you know what all your healthcare professionals are responsible for?
+What healthcare professionals are involved in diabetes care?
 Here we take you through all the professionals you might meet and what they specialise in.

 You’ll visit a diabetes clinic at least once a year, where you’ll meet lots of different healthcare professionals.
 It’s a time to ask questions about your diabetes and get your vital diabetes checks.
 Be prepared so you can make the most of your appointments.